platformsh/platformsh-docs/sites/platform/src/dedicated-environments/dedicated-gen-2/development.md

 ### Cluster infrastructure

-Dedicated Gen 2 clusters are launched into a Triple Redundant configuration consisting of 3 hosts.
+Dedicated Gen 2 and 3 clusters are launched into a Triple Redundant configuration consisting of 3 hosts.
 This is an N+1 configuration that’s sized to withstand the total loss of any one of the 3 members of the cluster without incurring any downtime.
 Every service is replicated across all three hosts in a failover configuration (as opposed to sharding), allowing a site to remain up even if one of the hosts is lost entirely.

 Each instance hosts the entire application stack, allowing this architecture superior fault tolerance to traditional N-Tier installations.
 Moreover, the Cores assigned to production are solely for production.

-The build process for your application is identical for both the Development Environment and the Dedicated Gen 2 cluster.
+The build process for your application is identical for both the Grid Environment and the Dedicated Gen 2 cluster.
 However, because the hosts are provisioned by Platform.sh, not as a container, service configuration must be done by Platform.sh’s Customer Success team.
-By and large the same flexibility is available but only via opening a [support ticket](/learn/overview/get-support.md).
+The flexibility for DG2 and Grid can be made to be the same but only via opening a [support ticket](/learn/overview/get-support.md).

 For more information, learn about [default storage settings](/dedicated-gen-3/_index.md#storage) and how your app can [connect to services](/dedicated-gen-3/_index.md#available-services).

 ### Split architecture

 Split architecture works under Dedicated Generation 2 and allows to give more resources globally to a project.
-Services (data services, caching service, search engines, …) are split from application runtimes.
+Services (data services, caching service or search engines) are split from application runtimes.
 Services will be running on a cluster of core nodes, and the application will be running on a cluster of web nodes.

 This allows us to grant more room for the application or the services regarding resources.
 Both clusters can differ in size.
 Split-architecture clusters can horizontally scale the application by adding additional nodes.